heig-vd-dai-course/heig-vd-dai-course/13-java-tcp-programming/COURSE_MATERIAL.md

 2. Bind the socket to an IP address and a port number
 3. Listen for incoming connections
 4. Loop
-   1. Accept an incoming connection - creates a new socket (class `Socket`)
+   1. Accept an incoming connection - creates a new socket (class `Socket`) on a random port number
    2. Read and write data from/to the socket
    3. Flush and close the socket
 5. Close the socket (`ServerSocket`)